cameronbrady1527/learn-vocab-v1/README.md

 ### How to Use

 1. Open the application in your web browser
-2. Click "Choose File" and select your vocabulary Excel/CSV file
+2. Click "Choose File" and select your vocabulary Excel file
-3. Click "Load Vocabulary" to import your data
+3. Click "Load Vocab" to import your data
 4. A word will be displayed - try to recall its definition
 5. Click "Reveal Definition" to check your answer
-6. Mark your answer as "Correct" or "Incorrect"
+6. Mark your answer as "Yes :)" or "I will next time?" under the "Did you get it?" question
-7. Continue through your vocabulary list
+7. Continue through your vocabulary list by pressing "Next Card"
-8. Click "Export Data" at any time to save your progress
+8. Click "Save Progress" at any time to save your progress to an exported Excel file (reminder: your progress is saved in the local browser)

 ## Data Persistence

 The application saves all of your progress data in your browser's localStorage.
 This means:

 - Your data persists even if you close the browser or refresh the page
-- Data is stored locally on your device, not on any external server
+- Data is stored locally on your device in your browser, not on any external server, so you can run the program offline!
 - You can export your data at any time to back it up
 - To use across multiple devices, export your data and import it on the other device